Harada Jūkichi: Biography

-Jūkichi was born the second son of Harada Kōkichi (原田 幸吉), a farmer in the village of Hiaki, Mikawa Province.
+Jūkichi was born the second son of Harada Kōkichi (原田 幸吉), a farmer in the village of Hiaki (日明), Mikawa Province.
 In 1888, he passed the standard conscription examination and was assigned to the 18th Infantry Regiment based in Toyohashi.

 In 1894, the Sino-Japanese War broke out, and Jūkichi was called up to participate in the Battle of Pyongyang.
 On September 15, the order was given to attack Pyongyang in full force, and his regiment approached the heavily fortified Hyeonmu Gate (玄武門).

 The Japanese force tasked with assaulting the gate found itself outnumbered and immobilized by Chinese suppression fire.
 Jūkichi was selected as one of a 13-member forlorn hope charged with climbing the walls.
 Once inside, Jūkichi and his team were engaged by numerous Chinese warriors.
 Fending them off, Jūkichi himself opened the Hyeonmu Gate and thereby admitted the Japanese into the city.
 Pyongyang quickly fell as the Chinese forces within the city routed.